-An institutionalised procedure for public participation in preparing national legislation (i.e. laws adopted by the Parliament or legislative decrees adopted by the Government within the framework established by a parliamentary law) currently does not exist.
+An institutionalised procedure for public participation in preparing national legislation (i.e. laws adopted by Parliament or Legislative Decrees adopted by Government within the framework established by a Parliamentary law) currently does not exist.
 However, there are some mechanisms for public involvement in legislative activities.
-For example, for parliamentary hearings, members of the public (or their associations) are invited - or put themselves forward - to comment on issues under discussion by a parliamentary committee.
+For example, for parliamentary hearings, members of the public (or their associations) are invited to comment on issues under discussion by a parliamentary committee.
 Another frequently used tool for public consultation, stipulated by Law 352/70, are petitions (proposals for legislation or motion based on common interest) that can be put forward by a group representing at least 50,000 citizens and are considered directly by the Parliamentary Committee or transmitted to Government.
 These are common at the local level.